alon19971/React_project/README.md

 ## Technologies Used

 - React.js for the frontend UI.
-- Node.js and Express for the backend server (if applicable).
 - RESTful APIs for fetching country data.
 - Bootstrap and custom CSS for styling.